Isaac Humala

-Isaac Humala Núñez (born 1931) is a labour lawyer from Ayacucho and the ideological leader of the Movimiento Etnocacerista, a group of ethnic nationalists in Peru.
+Isaac Humala Núñez (born 1931) is a Peruvian labour lawyer and the ideological leader of the Movimiento Etnocacerista, a group of ethnic nationalists in Peru.

-He is a former communist leader who served as the model for a colourful character in Peruvian novelist Mario Vargas Llosa's novel "Conversation in the Cathedral."
-He was Vargas Llosa's teacher of Marxism-Leninism when the writer became a member of a university communist cell.

 Personal life

-Isaac Humala Núñez, who is of Andean origin and speaks Quechua, is the father of Ollanta Humala, a former president of Peru.
+Isaac Humala Núñez, descended from Hispanics and Europeans who immigrated to the Andes and speaks Quechua (like almost everyone else in the Andes of Peru), is the father of Ollanta Humala, a former president of Peru.
 His wife Elena Tasso Heredia is from an old Italian family that established itself in Peru at the end of the 19th century.
 One of his other sons, Antauro Humala, a former army major, ran a rebellion against the government's policies in the Andean city of Andahuaylas in December 2004, in which a police station was seized and some people were killed.
 His eldest son, Ulises Humala, also ran for president in 2006, and currently occupies a full-time position as a professor at the National University of Engineering in Peru.